-This Spinach Basil Pesto is loaded with bright herby flavor and made in just a few minutes.
+This Vegan Basil Pesto is loaded with bright herby flavor and made in a few minutes.
 You won’t miss the cheese in this paleo, vegan, keto + Whole30-friendly pesto.
-It will make any meal more flavorful, whether it’s tossed with pasta, enjoyed with your favorite protein, or used as a spread.
+It will make any meal more flavorful, whether it’s tossed with pasta, enjoyed with your favorite protein, or used as a dip or spread.

-It’s alright though, because I can comfort myself with all the spring produce that’s been making it’s way into my apartment.
+I’ve been finding so much comfort in spring growth, and with all the spring produce that’s been making it’s way into my apartment.
 The juiciest of strawberries, vibrant rhubarb, thin asparagus stalks, BIG artichokes, leafy spinach, and tons of fragrant basil have been flooding the farmer’s markets, ready to supplement what’s happening in my little garden.

-A bunch of that spinach and basil came home with me, and was begging to be turned into one of my favorite sauces/spreads/condiments: PESTO.
+A bunch of that spinach and basil came home with me, and was begging to be turned into one of my all-time favorite sauces/spreads/condiments: PESTO.
 So fresh, vibrant, and absolutely delicious – I can eat pesto with just about anything.

 While on the Whole30 I did in January, this spinach basil pesto was a staple of my diet.
 It’s great on zucchini noodles, as a dip for carrots and dolloped in big spoonfuls onto my veggie hashes.

 Since my Whole30, it’s constantly been in my fridge.
 One thing I learned doing Whole30 was that dairy was not my best friend.
 Vegan pestos for me from here on out!
 And this one fulfills all my pesto needs perfectly. :)

 Does this basil pesto fit into your diet?